Leuchtfeuer/typo3-secure-downloads/Documentation/AdministratorManual/RegularExpressions/Index.rst

 Regular Expressions
 ===================

-The configuration values of :ref:`admin-configuration-securedDirs`, :ref:`admin-configuration-securedFileTypes`,
-:ref:`admin-configuration-domain` and :ref:`admin-configuration-forcedownloadtype` allow regular expressions.
+The configuration values of :ref:`admin-configuration-securedDirs`, :ref:`admin-configuration-securedFileTypes` and :ref:`admin-configuration-forcedownloadtype` allow regular expressions.
 All expressions will be handled case insensitive.

 .. hint::
     The slash character :code:`(/)` is automatically quoted for your convenience.